brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 -   Build quality
 -   Form of delivery

-\...and that's only scratching the surface.
-There are also factors like testing to consider, which we'll cover in a different post.
+...and that’s only scratching the surface.
+There are also factors like testing to consider, which we’ll cover in a different post.
 However, the above is a good starting point for putting together a realistic project budget and having an effective discussion with a prospective developer.

 ## Do you want a well-designed app that delights your customers?

-When we work with clients to help them build apps, we want to make sure they can stay within their budget and don't end up with unnecessary features.
+When we work with clients to help them build apps, we want to make sure they can stay within their budget and don’t end up with unnecessary features.
 Often with new clients, we suggest building a proof of concept of their app idea, so they can quickly put it in front of their customers and discover what features they actually need.
-Then, when they're ready, we help them build the full-fledged app.
+Then, when they’re ready, we help them build the full-fledged app.

 If that sounds like the experience you want to have in developing a successful app, **[contact us here](https://brightdigit.com/contact/)**